-While other offerings demand a commitment of six to eight weeks, the Kellogg Advanced Management Program's rich content is delivered in three consecutive weeks of rigorous and well-paced programming.
+Unlike the “MBA refresher” offerings that require a six-to-eight week commitment, the Kellogg Advanced Management Program delivers intensely focused, extraordinarily rich content in three consecutive weeks of rigorous, well-paced programming.

 Principal candidates for the program are experienced senior executives with a minimum of 20 years of business experience, including five to 10 years in a general management or senior functional role.
 An Advanced Management Program participant will be poised to or have just taken on enterprise-level responsibilities.
 These high potential executives need to "look over the horizon" and anticipate business challenges and opportunities in a global marketplace.